emchin/Hack-School-Notes/Part_1.md

 #### Classes and Ids

-Selecting all plain-text elements is okay if you want *all* plain-text to have font-size of 14.
+Selecting all plain-text elements is okay if you want *all* plain-text `<p>`'s to have font-size of 14.
 But what if you only want some plain-text to be styled this way?

 That's where classes and ids come in.